 Interest rate risk is the risk that the fair value of investments will be affected by changing interest rates.
-COMIDA does have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+COMIDA has an investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.